 If you would like to build your confidence approaching people who enjoy the same activities as you, then this course is for you.

-Life Friends is a four month course, delivered over nine sessions, designed to support people to learn what having friendships and meaningful relationships are about, and how to go about building them.
+Life Friends is an adult education course, delivered over eight evening sessions, designed to support people to learn what having friendships and meaningful relationships are about, and how to go about building them.

 Throughout the programme, participants will expand on their current relationships, social skills and relationship building skills.